-In order to fully please your wife, you need to intimately know the parts of her vulva, and how they work.
+To fully please your wife, you need to intimately know the parts of her vulva, and how they work.

 We’ll start our journey at the top of her vulva and work our way south through her visible parts.

 The vulva is the name of the female genitals as a whole.
-When a woman gets aroused her vulva swells with blood which causes it to darken slightly and become very sensitive to touch.
-When her vulva is touched it sends sensations throughout the entire area.
+When a woman gets aroused, her vulva swells with blood which causes it to darken slightly and become very sensitive to touch.
+When her vulva is touched, it sends sensations throughout the entire area.

-The mons pubis, also known as the mons veneris, is a thick fatty pad that covers her pubic bone, and is naturally covered with pubic hair.
+The mons pubis, also known as the mons veneris, is a thick fatty pad that covers her pubic bone and is naturally covered with pubic hair.
 Its main purpose is to protect her pubic bone during intercourse.

 Interesting fact about pubic hair: The principal function of pubic hair is to attract and keep odors that are released from glands in the pubic area.
 These odors might not smell good to women, but they are very arousing and intoxicating to men.

-Under the skin of her labia majora is a network of erectile tissue that engorge with blood when she’s aroused.
+Under the skin of her labia majora is a network of erectile tissue that engorges with blood when she’s aroused.
 Her outer lips are analogous to the male scrotum and were formed from the same embryonic tissue during gestation.

-Her labia majora (outer lips) are sensitive to touch, but not nearly as sensitive as her inner lips or clitoris.
+Her labia majora (outer lips) are sensitive to touch but not nearly as sensitive as her inner lips or clitoris.

 Moving a little south of where her outer lips start just below her mons pubis is the front commissure.
 The front commissure is a small area between where her outer lips part and her clitoral hood.
 Below the skin of the front commissure lies part of her clitoral shaft.
-When she’s aroused this area is sensitive to gentle pressure.
+When she’s aroused, this area is sensitive to gentle pressure.

 Enfolded within her labia majora are the labia minora, commonly called her inner or little lips.
-Her inner lips enfold and surround the clitoral head, urethra, and entrance to her vagina.
+Her inner lips envelop and surround the clitoral head, urethra, and entrance to her vagina.
 Labia minora are unique from woman to woman.
 Some are narrow; others are wide; some curl inwards; while others flair outwards.
 Some have a smooth and glossy texture, and others have a wrinkled bumpy feel.

 The labia minora are hairless and contain many oil glands that look and feel like tiny bumps.
 Her inner lips are also rich in nerve endings and play an important role in her arousal.
 When she’s aroused, her small lips swell with blood and turn dark.

 The clitoral hood is analogous to the foreskin of a penis and is located under where her little lips first part.
 It protects her clitoral head from injury and over stimulation.
-When initially stimulating the clitoris, rubbing the clitoral good instead of direct contact to the clitoris is preferred by most women.
+When initially stimulating the clitoris, rubbing the clitoral good instead of direct contact with the clitoris is preferred by most women.